E-wave112/ml_proj_2/README.md

 A classification problem that is aimed at predicting whether a graduate candidate will get employed or not due to some statutory methods

 # [WINEQUALITY](https://github.com/E-wave112/ml_proj_2/blob/master/winequality.ipynb)
-A multiclassification problem that predict the quality of a portuguese red wine on a scale of 1-10 using it's chemical composition as  features
+A multiclass classification problem that predicts the quality of a portuguese red wine on a scale of 1-10 using it's chemical composition as  features

 # [ADMISSIONS](https://github.com/E-wave112/ml_proj_2/blob/master/admissionprob.ipynb)
 ADMISSIONS DETERMINATION DATA SET